-What are Object IDs?
+What are BriefBuilder IDs?

-When working in BriefBuilder, you may have noticed that all objects (spaces, connections, systems, users etc.) have an ID.
-These object IDs can be seen at the top of each detail view.
-See image below.
+When working in BriefBuilder, you may have noticed that all objects have an ID.
+The same goes for all requirements.

 Note: for each tree, you can easily download the used object IDs in an Excel format.
 Click here for more info.

-Each ID consists of 2 or 3 letters and then a number, e.g. SP-1 for a space or SYS-3004 for a system.
+Each object ID consists of 2 or 3 letters and then a number, e.g. SP-1 for a space or SYS-3004 for a system.

 The letters indicate what kind of object it is (in this example: a space or a system).
 The numbers have no particular semantic meaning.
 They are generated ‘on the fly’ when creating objects.